rimbach/Ccluster/README.md

 ```
 make install
 ```
+## Using the library in a c programm

+The file bin/ccluster_spiral.c contains the code for an example where ccluster is used to compute clusters of roots of a polynomial given as an oracle, i.e. a function giving arbitrary approximation of its coefficients.
+This is implemented as a c function.

 ## Binary ccluster: compute *eps-natural clusters* of complex roots of a polynomial with rational coefficients

 We provide a binary file in the directory bin that takes in input a polynomial with rational coefficients, given in an input file.